barrowclift/hacker-news-cleanser/INSTALL.md

 ## Setup

-After preparing the requirements and cloning a copy of the project from Github, some minor configuration is required in `server/cleanser.properties`.
+After preparing the requirements and cloning a copy of the project from Github, you'll first want to execute `npm install` in the project's root to download the various required packages.

+Then, some minor configuration is required in `server/cleanser.properties`.
 Please set your credentials for the `hacker.news.username` and `hacker.news.password` properties, and set the other optional ones to your liking.

 Next, run `npm install` in the project's root directory to pull all Hacker News Cleanser's dependencies.